Frampton Cotterell: Geography

 Frampton Cotterell is seven miles north east of Bristol City centre, and two miles outside the city's ring road, and lies in the commuter belt.
 It is joined to the villages of Winterbourne and Coalpit Heath, forming a sizeable settlement with a collective population of around 17,500.
 It is linked by the A432 to Yate and Chipping Sodbury to the north and Downend to the south.

-There are three takeaways in the village.
-A Chinese takeaway also sells fish and chips, a fish and chip shop and there is an Indian takeaway all on Lower Stone Close.
-The Golden Lion Pub on Beesmoor Road was an Indian takeaway with restaurant facilities but has now been demolished for housing despite being one of the oldest buildings in the village.
-The village has its own Post Office located in the Nisa shop.
-The village also has a handful of small grocery shops including a Sainsburys which was opened in 2016.

 The A432 is used by residents to travel into nearby Yate and Downend for services.

 Frampton Cotterell is twinned with Kelbra, Germany.

-In Popular Culture

-Frampton is mentioned in the Monty Python sketch "Adolph Hitler lives In a guesthouse in Minehead".

 Governance

 An electoral ward in the same name exists.
 This ward stretches from Frampton Cotterell in the south to Iron Acton in the north.
 The total population of this ward taken at the 2011 census was 7,327.

 Cogmill

-Cogmill is the name of a historical, and now almost non-existent hamlet in the north of Frampton Cotterell parish in South Gloucestershire.
+Cogmill is a historical, and now almost non-existent hamlet in the north of Frampton Cotterell parish in South Gloucestershire.
 It is located on the B4058 between Frampton Cotterell and Iron Acton, and was possibly the site of a Roman settlement.

 The name derives from the site of a watermill that was the originally recorded in the 1086 Doomsday census as "Cock Mill" and served as a gristmill for "Cock Mill Farm".
 The last known recording of this spelling was in the Appointment Roll of 1841 Tithe Map, from then on it has been known as Cogmill.